mlajkim/wordy/README.md

 * [Translation](#translation-order-by-its-popularity--usage)

 ## Security
-Our first and the most important goal is to keep your data secret so that no one, even inclduing the developers of Wordy-cloud, are not capable of reading/modifying your data.
+Our first and the most important goal is to keep your data secret so that no one, including the developers of Wordy-cloud, is not capable of reading/modifying your data.
 We follow how the dominating global cloud provider [AWS](https://aws.amazon.com/free) and use the exactly same encryption method [AES-256](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html) to prevent any security vulnerabilities.

 * The following is a sample data; Encrypted data is within 'ciphertextBlob' and each data has its own rule to whom it can be accssed to.

 ![](https://github.com/PeacefulHaru/wordy/blob/master/img/security/aes256.jpeg)

 * The communication between your device and our server is protected by the advanced security protocol TLS 1.2.

 ![](https://github.com/PeacefulHaru/wordy/blob/master/img/security/https.jpeg)